-Scale is an important aspect to consider when planning a porch or deck.
-You’ll want it to look like it was always a part of the home and to help add dimension, a quality that is sorely lacking on most manufactured homes.
+The scale is an important aspect to consider when planning a porch or deck.
+You’ll want it to look like it was always a part of the home and to help add dimension, a quality that is sorely lacking in most manufactured homes.

 Most professionals advise that you never go under 6 foot on either width or length for a deck or porch.

 You’ll want enough space to sit and visit with friends and family comfortably.
 If you plan on grilling or having a table you’ll probably need at least an 8-foot width.
 You’ll also need to consider railing placement since railing is rarely positioned at the very edge with traditional porch designs.
 Typically there will be at least a 1″ overhang and if you are using 6″ columns they will need to be positioned over the framing – this automatically reduces your width by 7 inches minimum thus your 6′ wide porch will only have 5′ 5″ of usable space.

 Length will be based on your home’s length and personal preference more than anything.
 Take into consideration shelter from the rain while walking to your garage or driveway and if you want the porch to wrap around to the side of your home.